byronka/guess/README.md

 ******************************************************
 ******************************************************

-to run the game, type:
+to build the game, type:

-  ant run
+  ant compile

+After building, run the game by typing:

+  ./run

 to run tests:

   ant test

 Note: This program was written using OpenJDK 8, and Ant 1.9.4
+      It was built and tested on FreeBSD 10.2